-Definition name Setting value Data source type Specify the data source type. - "CONFIGSYSDSN": A system data source is created.
+Definition name Setting value Data source type Specify the data source type.
+"CONFIGSYSDSN": A system data source is created.
 This requires user admin rights.
-The data source can be used by all users of the same computer. - "CONFIGDSN": A user data source is created.
+The data source can be used by all users of the same computer.
+"CONFIGDSN": A user data source is created.
 The data source can be used by the current user only.
-G Note When CONFIGSYSDSN is specified as the data source type, it is necessary to execute the command in the command prompt in administrator mode.
-ODBC driver Specify an ODBC driver name that has already been registered on the system. name Specify one of the following.
-The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string. - "FUJITSU Enterprise Postgres Unicode <fujitsuenterprisepostgresclientversandlvl>" Specify this driver name if using Unicode as the application encoding system.</fujitsuenterprisepostgresclientversandlvl> - "FUJITSU Enterprise Postgres ANSI Option name The following items must be set: - "DSN": Specify the data source name. - "Servername": Specify the host name for the database server. - "Port": Specify the port number for connection to the database - "Database": Specify the database name.
-Specify the following values as required:
+Mote When CONFIGSYSDSN is specified as the data source type, it is necessary to execute the command in the command prompt in administrator mode.

-Definition name Setting value "UID": User ID "Password": Password "SSLMode": Specify to encrypt communications.
+Definition name Setting value ODBC driver name Specify an ODBC driver name that has already been registered on the system.
+Specify one of the following.
+Govenue Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
+Do not include the angle brackets in the string.
+"FUJITSU Enterprise Postgres Unicode <fujitsuEnterprisePostgresClientVers>" Specify this driver name if using Unicode as the application encoding system.
+"FUJITSU Enterprise Postgres ANSI <fujitsuenterprisepostgresclientvers>"</fujitsuenterprisepostgresclientvers> Specify this driver name if using other than Unicode as the application encoding system.
+Option name The following items must be set: - "DSN": Specify the data source name. - "Servername": Specify the host name for the database server. - "Port": Specify the port number for connection to the database - "Database": Specify the database name.
+Specify the following values as required: - "UID": User ID - "Password": Password "SSLMode": Specify to encrypt communications.
 The default is "disable".
 Refer to the SSLMode explanation in the table under step 5 of "3.2.2.1 Registering Using GUI" for information on how to configure SSLMode.
 File Name You can output process information to a file when creating a data source.
 This operand can be omitted.